Are you a bit of a dreamer, forever envisioning innovative ideas and concepts that have the potential to revolutionize the market?

 For a SaaS business, keeping bug resolution time below a certain threshold (say, 48 hours) could be a crucial KPI.

 This KPI measures how often your MVP is operational and available for users.
-In the case of a SaaS-based MVP, striving for near 100% uptime is a common goal, ensuring users can access your service whenever they need it.
+In the case of a SaaS MVP development company, striving for near 100% uptime is a common goal, ensuring users can access your service whenever they need it.

 The financial viability of your MVP and its potential to drive revenue growth is another key aspect of MVP success criteria.